My Hero Academia: You're Next: Plot

-Giulio reveals that Anna's Quirk is "Overmodification": by touching people, she can greatly enhance their abilities, but only to certain compatible people, while others experience intense pain.
+Giulio reveals that Anna's Quirk is "Overmodification": by touching people, she can greatly enhance their abilities, but only to certain compatible people, while others (including herself) experience intense pain.
 Giulio's Quirk, "Neutralization", allows him to neutralize her Quirk temporarily, which led him to be hired by the wealthy Scervino family to care for Anna.
 However, the mafia learned of Anna's Quirk, murdered the entire family and kidnapped Anna.
-Giulio further reveals that Anna's Quirk will reach Quirk Singularity after overuse and that his own Quirk has been rendered unusable after losing his right arm during the Gollini's attack.
+Giulio further reveals that Anna's Quirk will reach Quirk Singularity after overuse and that his own Quirk has been rendered unusable after losing his right arm during the Gollinis' attack.
 Giulio has to fulfill his promise to Anna years ago: to kill her if her Quirk goes out of control.
 Izuku and Class 1-A firmly believe there is a way to save her as they prepare a counterattack.

 While Class 1-A fights against monsters created by the fortress and helps the civilians evacuate, Izuku, Katsuki Bakugo, Shoto Todoroki, and Giulio confront Dark Might and rescue Anna.
 Meanwhile, the fortress makes its way toward U.A., so the Heroes fend off the fortress while rescuing the escaping people.
-While Bakugo and Shoto deal with two Gollini's, Izuku and Giulio make it to Dark Might, who uses his enhanced "Alchemy" Quirk to simulate All Might's attacks and overwhelms Izuku; Deborah uses Anna to attempt to kill Giulio, but Giulio manages to defeat her again.
+While Bakugo and Shoto deal with two Gollinis, Izuku and Giulio make it to Dark Might, who uses his enhanced "Alchemy" Quirk to simulate All Might's attacks and overwhelms Izuku; Deborah uses Anna to attempt to kill Giulio, but Giulio manages to defeat her again.
 Eventually, Izuku is joined by Bakugo and Shoto, and the three defeat Dark Might, revealing his true face.

 However, Anna's Quirk begins to go berserk, causing the fortress to deteriorate, and Dark Might becomes monstrous.
 Giulio helps Anna while the three students defeat Dark Might, with Izuku using his ultimate Smash to destroy the fortress.
 Giulio is revealed to be compatible with Anna, causing her Quirk to overload his Neutralization, rendering her Quirkless.
 As everyone recovers, Giulio tells Anna he no longer needs to watch over her.
 Anna convinces Giulio to stay with her now that she is free.

 Elsewhere, All For One, who has escaped from Tartarus, waits patiently as Tomura Shigaraki reawakens.